LL08-MathematicalModelling-dowell/100004-dowellstattricksfunction/README.md

 ### Variable definitions
 ##### title : any title of your choice
 ##### processId : an number either random or specific to your project
-##### processSequenceId : an number either random or specific to your project
+##### processSequenceId : a number either random or specific to your project
 ##### series : this is the number of series you wish to pass
-##### seriesvalues : a dictionary with series number as keys and corresponding series as values
+##### seriesvalues : a dictionary with series numbers as keys and corresponding series as values
-##### NOTE: series number always starts with prefix "1000"+ followed by by the next number in the series
+##### NOTE: a series number always starts with prefix "1000"+ followed by by the next number in the series